PyO3/maturin/Readme.md

     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not explicitly set.
-    -m, --manifest-path <manifest_path>             The path to the Cargo.toml [default: Cargo.toml] -o, --out <out>
+    -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target directory